-- 3 carrots peeled and diced into 1 inch pieces
+- 4 carrots , peeled and diced into 1-inch pieces

-- 1 pound small white skinned potatoes left whole if small, or cut in large chunks
+- 1 pound baby white potatoes , left whole if small, or cut in large chunks

 - 1 bag frozen pearl onions

-Heat olive oil in large heavy saute pan or stock pot.
-In a large bowl, toss stew meat with the salt, pepper, and flour, When the oil is hot, brown the meat, in 2 batches, until browned on all sides, about 6 minutes per batch.
-Put the meat in the bottom of your slow cooker.
+- In a large bowl, toss beef with the salt, pepper, and flour.
+Heat oil in large heavy sauté pan or stockpot.
+When hot, brown the beef, in 2 batches, until browned on all sides, about 6 minutes per batch.
+Transfer the beef to the bottom of your slow cooker.

-Add Burgundy wine, beef stock, and tomato paste.
+- Add wine, stock, and tomato paste to the pan.
 Simmer and scrape the bottom of the pan to get the bits.
-Pour the liquid from the pan into the slow cooker for the beef.
+Pour the liquid from the pan over the beef in the slow cooker.